lbechberger/LTN-in-Conceptual-Spaces/README.md

 [simple]
 # only 4 concepts (banana, pear, orange, lemon) with clean data & no rules
 concepts_file = data/fruit_space/concepts_simple.txt
-features_file = data/fruit_space/features_simple.csv
+features_folder = data/fruit_space/features_simple/
 rules_file = data/fruit_space/rules_simple.txt
 num_dimensions = 3
-training_percentage = 0.5
 max_iter = 1000
 ```
 The section `ltn-default` sets the default LTN hyperparameters.
-Individual sections like `simple` define the files to use, the size of the space, the percentage of feature vectors to use for training, and the maximal number of iterations for the optimization algorithm.
+Individual sections like `simple` define the files to use, the size of the space, and the maximal number of iterations for the optimization algorithm.
 They can also override the LTN hyperparameters set in the `ltn-default` section by re-defining them.

 ## Data format

-The input to the LTN training algorithm is given in three separate files.
+The input to the LTN training algorithm is given in three types of files.

 ### conepts_file

 This is a regular text file which simply lists the different concepts that one would like to learn.
 Each concept is listed in a single line.
 Note that all the concepts used in the features_file must also appear in the concepts_file.

-### features_file
+### files in features_folder

+In the folder specified by `features_folder` in the configuration file, three files named `training.csv`, `validation.csv`, and `test.csv` contain the training, validation, and test set, respectively.
-This is a csv file without a header where colums are separated by commas.
-The first `n` colums contain the vector/point and all remaining columns contain the concept labels.
+Each of them is a csv file without a header where colums are separated by commas.
+The first `num_dimensions` colums contain the vector/point and all remaining columns contain the concept labels.
 There must be at least one label per data point, but there can be arbitrary many.
 Different data points can have different numbers of labels.
 All labels used in this file have to be defined in the concepts_file.
 Moreover, the number of colums used for the vector needs to be equivalent to the `num_dimensions` in the config file.

-The following two lines illustrate how the content of a features_file should look like:
+The following two lines illustrate how the content of such a file should look like:
 ```
 0.338651517434,0.108252320347,0.240840991761,banana
 0.658849789294,0.740900463574,0.289255306485,GrannySmith,apple
 ```

+You can use the script `tools/split_data.py` to split your overall data set into these three parts automatically.

 ### rules_file
 This is a regular text file that contains rules that should be taken into account when learning the concepts.
 Each rule is written in a separate line and can only involve concepts defined in the concepts_file.